 - Movement by road

-By the end of 1944, the threat to New Zealand had passed, and the Territorial Army had been stood down, and their equipment returned to Ordnance.
-Much of the Central Districts equipment was stored at No 2 Sub Depots premises in Palmerston North when disaster struck on 31 December 1944.
-Just after midnight, a fire destroyed a large portion of the Palmerston North Showgrounds display halls which housed much of the Ordnance Depot causing stock losses valued at £225700 ($18,639,824.86 2017 value).
-Keegan provided evidence to the court of enquiry in March 1945 with the court finding that with no evidence found of sabotage, incendiaries, or any interference the cause was judged to be accidental.
+By the end of 1944, the threat to New Zealand had passed, the Territorial Army had been stood down, and their equipment returned to Ordnance.
+Much of the Central Districts’ equipment was stored at No 2 Sub Depots premises in Palmerston North when disaster struck on 31 December 1944.
+Just after midnight, a fire destroyed a substantial portion of the Palmerston North Showgrounds display halls, which housed much of the Ordnance Depot.
+This resulted in stock losses valued at £225700 ($18,639,824.86 2017 value).
+Keegan provided evidence to the court of enquiry in March 1945, with the court finding that with no evidence found of sabotage, incendiaries, or any interference, the cause was judged to be accidental.

 The aftermath of the December 1944 Showground fire.
 Evening Post

-Keegan’s time in Linton would be short; the pressures of service since 1940 were become to have a toll on Keegan’s personal life and health.
-His wife had filed for legal separation during June 1946, and Keegan’s health was beginning to fail.
-Keegan’s health issues saw him medically downgraded and he was required to spend an increasing amount of time at Wellington hospital receiving treatment.
-On 26 April 1947 Keegan handed over command of No 2 Ordnance Depot to Captain Quartermaster L.H Stroud.
-Keegan would then assume a position with the War Asset Board on 30 April 1947 and was posted to the supernumerary List on 6 December 1947 and to the retired list with the rank of Captain on 11 November 1956.
+Keegan’s time in Linton was short as the pressures of service since 1940 were becoming to have a toll on Keegan’s personal life and health.
+His wife had filed for legal separation in June 1946, and Keegan’s health was also beginning to fail.
+Keegan’s health issues saw him medically downgraded, and he had to spend time at Wellington hospital receiving treatment.
+On 26 April 1947, Keegan handed over command of No 2 Ordnance Depot to Captain Quartermaster L.H Stroud.
+Keegan then assumed a position with the War Asset Board on 30 April 1947 and was posted to the supernumerary List on 6 December 1947 and to the retired list with the rank of Captain on 11 November 1956.

-Keegan would remain in the Wellington area as a public servant and at the time of his death was employed as a clerk for the Ministry of Works.
+Keegan remained in the Wellington area as a public servant and, at the time of his death, was employed as a clerk for the Ministry of Works.
 Keegan passed away on 24 December 1963 and was cremated at the Karori Crematorium.

 Copyright © Robert McKie 2019